-The total magnetic flux in the volume of the sample calculated using Eq.
-(25) without any lens was 179.42 $\mu$ T, and after placing the OL, the total flux calculated was 365.65 $\mu$ T which resulted in an amplification factor of 2.04.
+The total magnetic flux in the volume of the sample calculated using Equation 20 without any lens was 179.42 μ T, and after placing the OL, the total flux calculated was 365.65 μ T which resulted in an amplification factor of 2.04.

-By replacing the OL with an LL whose outer diameter was 7.6 mm and outer to inner diameter ratio 2.24, the total magnetic flux was $322\,\mu T$ , which resulted in a total amplification factor of 1.79.
+By replacing the OL with a LL, whose outer diameter was 7.6 mm, and the outer to the inner diameter ratio 2.24; the total magnetic flux was 322 μT which resulted in a total amplification factor of 1.79.